Simon Wiesenthal Center: World Social Forum

 The center is very critical of the annual World Economic Forum-alternative the World Social Forum.
 In 2002, the center's Shimon Samuels published in essay titled With a Clenched First and an Outstretched Arm: Antisemitism, Globalization, and the NGO Challenge in the International Area in the journal Jewish Political Studies Review run by the Jerusalem Center for Public Affairs.
 In the essay, he claimed that the WSF was an amalgamation of "anti-Globalism, anti-Americanism, anti-capitalism, anti-Zionism, and antisemitism."
-Since then, the center has on several occasions referred to WSF as an "Anti-Israel Hatefest."

 Relationship with Barack Obama

 The center was a harsh critic of president Barack Obama's Middle Eastern policy.
 In May 2011, Obama proposed that "the borders of Israel and Palestine should be based on the 1967 lines with mutually agreed swaps" which implied that Israel should withdraw from most of the territory it occupied in the Six-day war in 1967.
 The proposal drew ire from the center which claimed that such a withdrawal "would be Auschwitz borders for Israel," alluding to the infamous Auschwitz concentration camp.

-In December 2016 it ranked the Obama administrations refusal to veto a UN resolution condemning Israeli settlement construction as the most anti-semitic/anti-Israel incident that year.
+In December 2016 it ranked the Obama administration’s refusal to veto a UN resolution condemning Israeli settlement construction as the most anti-semitic/anti-Israel incident that year.
 The center wrote "The most stunning 2016 U.N. attack on Israel was facilitated by President Obama when the U.S. abstained on a U.N.
 Security Council resolution condemning Israel for settlement construction."